 The attachments is the new work item template and baseline text for preliminary draft Recommendation of ITU-T X.iotsec-3: Technical framework of PII (Personally Identifiable Information) handling system in IoT environment.

-ITU-T Study Group 17 would kindly ask ISO/IEC JTC1 SC27/WG to consider joint work with us on this work item, and we are looking forward to further collaboration on this item.
+ITU-T Study Group 17 would kindly request ISO/IEC JTC1 SC27/WG5 under the study period (SP) on privacy of IoT to consider this new work item as a joint development between ISO/IEC JTC1 SC27/WG5 and ITU-T SG17.

 Attachments: